fragaLY/blog/spring-boot-web_vs_spring-boot-web-native/SPRING-BOOT-WEB_VS_SPRING-BOOT-WEB-NATIVE.md

 As a result, we will have 16 per day and 112 hours of load per week.

 Furthermore, I would like to share with you some presents:
-* I disabled all application levels caches to get clear performance metrics of the server as it is;
 * The database and application are running in the same network to avoid net lags and penalties;
 * The fetching strategy is `EAGER`.
 First, to do a higher load and non-optimized queries to the database.
 Second, not to spend time to set up entity graphs.
 * The average time to boot up the service will not depend on the database structure due to the fact that I am not using any database migration tools such as [Flyway](https://flywaydb.org/) or [Liquibase](https://www.liquibase.org/);